UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Nginx_Setup_(Web_Connection).md

 ### __Nextcloud__

-Once your system is set up, this URL will take you to your new cloud server, where you can back up and share files.
-This will incidentally host a secondary communication hub.
+Once your system is set up, this URL will take you to your new cloud server, which will host a communication hub and cloud storage system where you can back up and share files.

 In the "subdomain" section, enter **nextcloud**.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
 Under "URL", enter your **Raspberry Pi's local IP address** followed by `:7580`.
 It should have the form: `XXX.XXX.XXX.XXX:7580`.
 Click `Save`.
 Then select your tunnel name to enter the next public hostname.